voiceless-zell/zaney-zellos/README.md

 <div align="center">

+    # My twist on zaneyos

+        This is a fork from zaneyOS here: https://gitlab.com/Zaney/zaneyos

+    ## The Below documentation, only has slight modifications, from the original.
+I have updated the script to install the config from this repository.

+    ### TODO

+    - [ ] Add WSL config (no gui)
+    - [ ] add server config (limited software/ no GUI)
+    - [ ] add more fine grained notes
+    - [ ] declare Kali linux VM
+    - [ ] reconfig script to add additional unique hostname variable, for ease of use in multi host Configs
+    - [ ] reconfig script too add additioal unique username variables, for ease of use in multi user Configs

+    #### Changes as of 3-5-2025
+        - added shell alias of fl "cd ~/zaney-zellos/ && v" ( quick access to edit config)
+        - Multiple personel hosts added

 ## ZaneyOS 🟰 Best ❄️ NixOS Configs

 ZaneyOS is a simple way of reproducing my configuration on any NixOS system.